 What is Baseline Screening?

-The baseline screening consists of a computer administered test called ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing).
+The baseline screening consists of a computer administered test called ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing) and can be scheduled and taken from the comfort of your own home, through our IBJI Sports Access app.
 The test addresses several cognitive areas including memory, symptoms, and reaction time and only takes about twenty minutes to complete.
 Concussions are handled on an individual basis and the ImPACT provides an objective evaluation for each athlete.

 Physicians are able to refer to this baseline as normal for this athlete when comparing it to a post-injury score and thus more effectively guide the management of each specific concussion.
 ImPACT is recognized world-wide as an accurate and effective way to assess brain function and safely guide an athlete’s return to a sport following a head injury.